brugr9/brugr9.github.io/AprilTagImages/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")

-A plugin providing with images of tags from the pre-generated AprilTag 3 families from AprilRobotics.
+A game plugin providing with images of tags from the pre-generated AprilTag 3 families from AprilRobotics.
 These are mainly Blueprints, each with a StaticMesh Component holding a plane with an AprilTag textured material instance.

 ### Features